NREL/EnergyPlus/design/FY2021/NFP-901AppendixCShadingControl.md

 <!-- To add a setpoint for luminance based control in the option to be implemented, we will be using `Daylighting:Control` object for the Zone luminance setpoint.
 This requires adding one more field for luminance setpoint in the `Daylighting:Control` object and expanding the application of `Daylighting:Control` object as it was dedicated for illuminance based control in its current version. -->

 To add a setpoint for luminance based control in the option to be implemented, we will be using the Setpoint field of `WindowShadingControl` object for the Zone luminance setpoint and expand the application of this field with "cd/m2 for luminance-based controls".
 We choose not to use `Daylighting:Control` object as this object is dedicated for illuminance based control and adding luminance based control would change its scope and cause confusion (for instance, we would not support luminance based electric lighting control).

+In the meantime, we decide to continue using the daylighting objects (control and reference points) to specify daylighting reference points for measuring luminance values and to calculate luminance values with existing routines associated with daylighting control object.

 <!-- ## Design document - Adding a new window shading control method "OnIfHighLuminanceOrHighSolarTillMidnight" -->